thiago-lcarvalho/thiago-dev/README.md

 20/12 11:47 - i forgot to update the README.md file, lot of updates like loading api before showing screen, new spotify card, etc...

 22/12 19:51 - feels good never having to grab spotify api token again, im learning so much doing this project

+29/12 13:03 - almost finished with the cards and almost ready to deploy on firebase